5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 This is the reason people don't usually talk about.
 Because it sounds cheesy.
 But it's the reason most coaches trained in the first place.

-Last month, one of our coaches told me about a ten-year-old she'd been working with.
+Last month, one of our coaches told us about a ten-year-old she'd been working with.
 The child hadn't left the house in four months.
 School refusal.
 Panic attacks.
 The family was being threatened with prosecution.
 The mother was falling apart.

 Six weeks of STILL Method sessions.
 The child is back at school.
 Not perfectly.
 Not without wobbles.
 But they're going in.
 They're using their tools when panic starts.
 They're sleeping in their own bed.
 The family has hope again.